 Located in west Iceland and the only Icelandic national park that borders the sea, Snæfellsjökull National Park.
 This place has a little bit of everything: phenomenal cliff sides, black sand beaches, stunning cliff sides, volcanic craters, and more.
-One of the most sought after churches in Iceland is within the boards of this park: Búðakirkja.
+One of the most sought after churches in Iceland is within the borders of this park: Búðakirkja.
 This 17th century black church stands tall among a vast mossy field.
 Also, within the national park is Djúpalónssandur Beach and Kirkjufell.
 Djúpalónssandur Beach is a black pebble beach in the southwest part of the park.
-History still remains on the beach in the form of four ancient lifting stones.
-These were used to test the strength of fishermen.
+History comes alive on the beach in the form of four ancient lifting stones.
+These were used to test the strength of fishermen over two hundred years ago.
 Kirkjufell is a very popular location, in fact one of the most photographed locations in Iceland.
 It stands 463 meters high and when the sun falls behind it in the evenings it is a magical sight.

 Stretching 56 miles long and only 2 hours from Reykjavik.
 Snaefellsnes Peninsula is nicknamed “Iceland in a Nutshell”.
 It is one of the few places in Iceland that boast pink and golden beaches as opposed to the typical black lava beaches that are common in Iceland.
 Three spectacular views within this peninsula are at Gerðuberg, Langaholt, and Bjarnarfoss.